phoxo/phoxo_core_lib/README.md

 PhoXo Core Lib
 ===========
 **PhoXo Core Lib** is a lightweight, header-only C++ library designed for image manipulation.
-Originally developed as a cross-platform solution, the library has since shifted focus to Windows due to limited time for maintenance and the desire to optimize performance on this platform.
-Key enhancements for Windows include features such as thread pooling, Bitmap handles, and seamless integration with Device Contexts (DC) and Direct2D (D2D).
+Initially developed as a cross-platform solution, the focus has now shifted to Windows.
+This change is driven by limited maintenance time and the goal to optimize performance on the Windows platform.
+Enhancements specific to Windows include features such as thread pooling, Bitmap handles, and seamless integration with Device Contexts (DC) and Direct2D (D2D).

-Despite this shift, the core of the library remains focused on image processing, which fundamentally involves manipulating two-dimensional arrays.
-The majority of the code is written in generic C++, ensuring flexibility and efficiency.
-I hope you find the information here useful.
+Despite the shift to Windows, the library remains fundamentally focused on image processing, specifically manipulating two-dimensional arrays.
+The majority of the code is written in generic C++, ensuring both flexibility and efficiency.
+I hope this information proves useful.

 You can also find the original version online : [PhoXo Core Lib legacy](https://www.codeproject.com/Articles/13559/ImageStone)